Australians have trusted HCF with their health insurance needs since 1932. Read on to discover if it's the right health fund for you.

 - Discounts on other HCF products.
 Becoming an HCF member awards you with a 10% discount if you choose to take out HCF travel or pet insurance.

 - Free comprehensive travel insurance.
-Enjoy complimentary travel insurance if you purchase Premium Hospital, Mid Plus Hospital or the Young Starter Package.
+Enjoy complimentary travel insurance if you purchase Premium Hospital, Mid Plus Hospital or the Young Starter Package, if you're under 75.

 - More at Home Community Care.
 Having HCF health insurance gets you a 10% discount on its More at Home scheme, which provides professional in-home care for seniors.